GavinZha0/ChatPie/README.md

 # Enter required information in the .env file
 # The .env file is created automatically.
 Just fill in the required values.
-# For the fastest setup, provide at least one LLM provider's API key (e.g., OPENAI_API_KEY, CLAUDE_API_KEY, GEMINI_API_KEY, etc.) and the PostgreSQL URL you want to use.

 pnpm build:local && pnpm start